MarioHsiao/Dow-Jones-Infrastructure/docs/Content/Components/Article/Configuration.md

 		// Click on "View Sample Data" to see sample data
 	}

-	var articleModel = new ArticleModel
+	var model = new ArticleModel
 	{
 		// Set options
 		ShowPostProcessing = true,